ddhuynh/Qt-Creator-Using-WSL2/README.md

 Once it's downloaded and installed, Qt Creator should see it automatically in ``` Edit > Preferences > Version Control ```.
 This allows you to select git for version control when creating a new project.
 (You technically could not use git for Windows 11, but I think Qt Creator wants you to.)

-Now we just need to set up a GitHub repo to store the project files:
+### Now we just need to set up a GitHub repo and a Qt Project:
 1. Create a new project in Qt Creator.
 Add it to whatever directory you want to store your projects in.
 Use git for version control on the final screen.
     - This initializes an empty git repository and adds a .gitignore.
 We're going to add a remote to this.
 2. Set up an empty repository on github.
 It can be private or public.
 You can add a readme, but otherwise keep it empty for simplicity.